-1.1 There is an identity between a party and the arbitrator, or the arbitrator is a legal representative in the arbitration, or employee of ana person or entity that is a party in the arbitration.

-1.2 The arbitrator is a manager, director, or member of the supervisory board, or has a controlling influence on one of the parties or an entity that has a direct economic interest in the award to be rendered in the arbitration.

-1.3 The arbitrator has a significant financial or personal interest in one of the parties, or the outcome of the case.

-1.4 The arbitrator currently or his or her firm regularly advises thea party, or an affiliate1 of thea party, and the arbitrator or his or herthe arbitrator's firmor employer derives significant financial income therefrom.
+- 1.1 There is an identity between a party and the arbitrator, or the arbitrator is a legal representative in the arbitration, or employee of a person or entity that is a party in the arbitration. - 1.2 The arbitrator is a manager, director, or member of the supervisory board, or has a controlling influence on one of the parties or an entity that has a direct economic interest in the award to be rendered in the arbitration. - 1.3 The arbitrator has a significant financial or personal interest in one of the parties, or the outcome of the case. - 1.4 The arbitrator currently or regularly advises a party, or an affiliate of a party, and the arbitrator or the arbitrator's firm or employer derives significant financial income therefrom.

-1 Throughout the Application Lists, the term 'affiliate' encompasses all companies in a group of companies, including the parent company, and/or an individual having a controlling influence on the party in the arbitration, and/or any person or entity over which a party has a controlling influence.
+Throughout the Application Lists, the term 'affiliate' encompasses all companies in a group of companies, including the parent company, and/or an individual having a controlling influence on the party in the arbitration, and/or any person or entity over which a party has a controlling influence.

-(2) WAIVABLE RED LIST

-2.1 Relationship of the arbitrator to the dispute

-2.1.1 The arbitrator has given legal advice, or provided an expert opinion, on the dispute to a party or an affiliate of one of the parties.

-2.1.2 The arbitrator had a prior involvement in the dispute.

-2.2 Arbitrator's direct or indirect interest in the dispute

-2.2.1 The arbitrator holds shares, either directly or indirectly, in one of the parties, or an affiliate of one of the parties, this party or an affiliate being privately held.

-2.2.2 A close family member2 of the arbitrator has a significant $\frac{\text{financial}economic}{\text{interest}}$ interest in the outcome of the dispute.

-2.2.3 The arbitrator, or a close family member of the arbitrator, has a close relationship with a non-party who may be liable to recourse on the part of the unsuccessful party in the dispute.

-2.3 Arbitrator's relationship with the parties or counsel

-2.3.1 The arbitrator currently or regularly represents or advises one of the parties, or an affiliate of one of the parties, but does not derive significant financial income therefrom.

-2.3.2 The arbitrator currently represents or advises the lawyer or law firm acting as counsel for one of the parties.

-2.3.3 The arbitrator is a lawyer in the same law firm as the counsel to one of the parties.

-2.3.4 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence in an affiliate3 of one of the parties, if the affiliate is directly involved in the matters in dispute in the arbitration.

-2.3.5 The arbitrator's law firm or employer had a previous but terminated involvement in the case without the arbitrator being involved himself or herself.themselves.

-2.3.6 The arbitrator's law firmor employer currently has a significant commercial relationship with one of the parties, or an affiliate of one of the parties.

-2.3.7 The arbitrator regularly advises one of the parties, or an affiliate of one of the parties, but neither the arbitrator nor his or her firm derives a significant financial income therefrom.

-2.3.82.3.7 The arbitrator has a close family relationship with one of the parties, or with a manager, director or member of the supervisory board, or any person having a controlling influence in one of the parties, or an affiliate of one of the parties, or with a counsel representing a party.
+(2) Waivable Red List

+- 2.1 Relationship of the arbitrator to the dispute: - 2.1.1 The arbitrator has given legal advice, or provided an expert opinion, on the dispute to a party or an affiliate of one of the parties. - 2.1.2 The arbitrator had a prior involvement in the dispute. - 2.2 Arbitrator's direct or indirect interest in the dispute: - 2.2.1 The arbitrator holds shares, either directly or indirectly, in one of the parties, or an affiliate of one of the parties, this party or an affiliate being privately held. - 2.2.2 A close family member2 of the arbitrator has a significant economic interest in the outcome of the dispute. - 2.2.3 The arbitrator, or a close family member of the arbitrator, has a close relationship with a non-party who may be liable to recourse on the part of the unsuccessful party in the dispute. - 2.3 Arbitrator's relationship with the parties or counsel: - 2.3.1 The arbitrator currently or regularly represents or advises one of the parties, or an affiliate of one of the parties, but does not derive significant financial income therefrom. - 2.3.2 The arbitrator currently represents or advises the lawyer or law firm acting as counsel for one of the parties. - 2.3.3 The arbitrator is a lawyer in the same law firm as the counsel to one of the parties. - 2.3.4 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence in an affiliate of one of the parties, if the affiliate is directly involved in the matters in dispute in the arbitration. - 2.3.5 The arbitrator's law firm or employer had a previous but terminated involvement in the case without the arbitrator being involved themselves. - 2.3.6 The arbitrator's law firm or employer currently has a significant commercial relationship with one of the parties, or an affiliate of one of the parties. - 2.3.7 The arbitrator has a close family relationship with one of the parties, or with a manager, director or member of the supervisory board, or any person having a controlling influence in one of the parties, or an affiliate of one of the parties, or with counsel representing a party. - 2.3.8 A close family member of the arbitrator has a significant financial or personal interest in one of the parties, or an affiliate of one of the parties.